-Theory has shown that incentives can help to influence economic behavior ex ante to improve efficiency and welfare (Grossman and Hart, 1983; Milgrom and Roberts, 1992).
+Theory has shown that incentives can help to influence economic behavior ex ante to improve efficiency and welfare.
 However, in practice, it is often unclear which incentives to use, to what extent they should be applied, and under which circumstances they are truly effective.
 In this paper, we demonstrate, both theoretically and empirically, that incentives enable consumer credit that would otherwise be unavailable.

-We study a quasi-real-world experiment in Brazil, where a private consumer finance institution offers a standard and an incentive credit contract.
-Consumer can freely choose between both contract types.
+We study a quasi-natural experiment in Brazil, where a private consumer finance institution offers standard and incentive credit contracts.
+Consumers can freely choose between both contract types.
 The incentive credit contract bears a lower loan interest rate but must be repaid through the consumer's electricity bill.
 If the consumer does not pay the joint bill (electricity plus loan instalment), the electricity will be cut.
-The loss of electricity is already a big penalty, but it comes with further negative externalities (e.g., no light, no fridge, no air condition, no telecommunication, etc.).
-The incentive feature is asymmetric (nondistributional): it is a non-pecuniary penalty that is costly for the borrower without giving a gain to the lender, following Diamond (1984).
+The loss of electricity is a big penalty, but it comes with further negative externalities (e.g., no light, no fridge, no air condition, no telecommunication, etc.).
+The incentive feature is asymmetric (non-zero-sum): it is a non-pecuniary penalty that is costly for the borrower without giving a gain to the lender, following Diamond (1984).
 Nor does this incentive feature have any market value.

 Based on this setting, we develop a model to derive theoretical predictions.
 The model predicts that high-risk borrowers are more likely to choose the incentive contract because they have more to gain from avoiding default than low-risk borrowers.
-In the model highrisk borrowers have higher incentives to exert additional effort to repay the loan and thereby effectively reduce their ex-post default risk.
+In the model high-risk borrowers have higher incentives to exert additional effort to repay the loan and thereby effectively reduce their ex-post default risk.